xtrntr/DXF-Converter/README.md

 ## Background
 DXF files represent computer aided data (CAD) in an easy to parse format, and this program generates 2D motion paths (in a proprietary format for industrial robots) from DXF files.

-You might be interested in it as a code example on how to structure GUI classes in Racket (badly) or how to implement some simple computer graphic routines like intersection queries (inefficiently).
+You might be interested in it as a code example on how to structure GUI classes in Racket (badly) or how to implement some simple computer graphics routines like intersection queries (inefficiently).
 I know these code examples, no matter how unidiomatic they may be, would have been a gold mine for me when i was starting out.

 My rationale for using Racket is it's cross-platform GUI in the standard library, and Racket was extremely easy to start using.
-Lisps also makes it very easy to manipulate data (and they lend that rarefied hipster aura to anyone who can knowledgeably talk about it)
+Lisps also makes it very easy to manipulate data.

 ## Dependencies